TeamWanari/web-push/README.md

 * Mozilla developer network [Using Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API/Using_the_Push_API)

 # Credit
+This library is a fork of zivver/web-push library with the intent of fixing existing issues and keeping it up to date for long term.
-This library is mostly a Scala port from [MartijnDwars/web-push](https://github.com/MartijnDwars/web-push) and [web-push-libs/web-push](web-push-libs/web-push)
+The original repository is mostly a Scala port from [MartijnDwars/web-push](https://github.com/MartijnDwars/web-push) and [web-push-libs/web-push](web-push-libs/web-push)